CryptoRodeo/oras-downstream/README.md

 3. **Version Control for upstream repos**: You can lock the submodule to a specific commit or version, giving you control over when and how updates are integrated.
 This is especially useful if an upstream update introduces breaking changes.

-4. **Konflux CI**: Automated building and testing of your software artifacts help ensure that changes in the upstream repo don't break your downstream project,
+4. **Konflux CI**: Automated building and testing of your software artifacts help ensure that changes in the upstream repo don't break your downstream project.

 # Potential drawbacks
 1. **Complexity**: Managing submodules and automating their updates adds complexity to your workflow, such as: